Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/options.md

 **Agent Service Threads**

 Increasing this number will increase the agent execution throughput, but may also consume CPU and memory by the same factor.
-Setting this number too high, may actually end up hurting your performance, because your server(s) may get overloaded, and also affect Genus Desktop Services, Genus App Services or other services.
+Setting this number too high, may actually end up hurting your performance, because your server(s) may get overloaded, and also affect Genus Desktop Services, Genus Services or other services.
 Since your ideal number of Agent Service Threads is highly dependent on your application model and your server configuration, we cannot give any specific recommendations.
 We recommend you to test the performance in your test environment before applying any changes to your production environment.

 <span style="FONT-STYLE: italic">Default value: 1